 The material in this module focused on how leaders influence people.
 The primary learning I gained was the concept of vital behaviors.
 The book Influencer: The Power to Change Anything began with explanation and examples of vital behavior.
 While examining vital behaviors through examples, I learned that there are ways to ensure vital behaviors.
 The means to ensure vital behaviors are defined in the model known as the six sources of influence.
 This model demonstrates strategies to motivate work in the form of motivation or ability.
 The three sources that further define the strategies include personal, social and structural.

-Additional learning’s gained from this module included what leads an organization to change and how and why people react to change, positive or negative.
+Additional learnings gained from this module included what leads an organization to change and how and why people react to change, positive or negative.
 After I had a clearer understanding of the common reasons for resistance to change such as the effects on themselves and fear of failure, I was able to apply these feelings to behavior.
 I learned observing for resistant behavior includes the following: Asking for more detail, being flooded with detail, questioning the timing, claiming confusion, displaying silence, intellectualizing, and total compliance.
 Observing for these behaviors is important in differentiating the person with true concern versus the “whiner.”

 The example that exemplified the teachings of this chapter most for me was the story about Guinea worm disease.
 This story illustrates how finding the root cause leading to continued spread of the disease was tied to behaviors.
 New behaviors were taught (a vital behavior) to eradicate the disease.
 This story brought to light how incorporating members of the community in the process of change led to sustainability.
 I equate the strategy to what might be implemented in a corporation to promote teamwork.
 In order to promote team cohesion, it would be important to assess for root causes (or behaviors) that would lead to resistance within the team.
 Strategy can be developed around findings of the assessment to incorporate the team.